scottferg/django-c2dm/README.md

 ## Setup

 Using django-c2dm is easy.
+Add the following line to your settings.py file:

+    AUTH_TOKEN = 'YOUR_PUSH_ACCOUNT_AUTH_TOKEN'

-Add an AUTH_TOKEN field to your settings.py file with the ClientLogin token for your push account.
+ClientLogin token for your push account.

 You can retrieve the ClientLogin token for your push account via cURL: